afrocodershub/webdev-course/tutorials/personal_site.md

 build a chair, he needs tools like a hammer, chisel and other carpentry stuff.
 For a web developer you will also need tools.

-Now here are the tools you are gonna need for your website.
+Now here are the basic tools you are gonna need for your website.

+* Text Editor
-* computer
+* Browser
 * HyperText Markup Language
 * Cascading Style Sheet